secretstartups/handbook/content/handbook/engineering/infrastructure/test-platform/_index.md

 ## FY25 Direction

 GitLab has a [Three-Year Strategy](/handbook/company/strategy/).
-Our [Yearlies]((/handbook/company/yearlies/) connect our 3 year strategy to our shorter-term quarterly [Objectives and Key Results (OKRs)](https://handbook.gitlab.com/handbook/engineering/infrastructure-quality/okrs/).
+Our [Yearlies](/handbook/company/yearlies/) connect our 3 year strategy to our shorter-term quarterly [Objectives and Key Results (OKRs)](https://handbook.gitlab.com/handbook/engineering/infrastructure-quality/okrs/).
 The sub-department direction is accomplished through these objectives (OKRs).

 Our focus is to support our FY25 Yearlies.
-They can be found in the internal handbook: https://internal.gitlab.com/handbook/company/yearlies/#fy25-yearlies.
+They can be found in the [internal handbook](https://internal.gitlab.com/handbook/company/yearlies/#fy25-yearlies).

 ## Areas of Responsibility